OOPMan/span-digital-exercise/README.md

 2. Navigate to https://github.com/OOPMan/span-digital-exercise/releases
 3. Download a pre-compiled JAR release
 4. Open a shell window and navigate to the location the pre-compiled JAR release was saved
-5. Execute `java -jar span-digital-exercise.jar --help`
+5. Execute `java -jar span-digital-exercise-1.0.jar --help` for usage instructions on optional persistence, sample data and file inputs

 Compilation Requirements